Sadia-Saman/Tinkering-tkinter/README.md

 # Tinkering-tkinter

-run EqnSolver.exe in windows or  EqnSolver on linux
+run SrcCode/EqnSolver.exe in windows or  SrcCode/EqnSolver on linux